 |15,000||2 ¼ Gallons|

 According to the table above, a 5,000-watt generator requires 18 gallons of gasoline per day to operate.
 This means that at the current price of $3 per gallon of gasoline it will cost $54 to power the generator for an entire day.
 If you want to be able to run the generator for 3 days in a row without stopping it will cost you $162.
-This is not including the price of the eleven 5-gallon gas containers that you need to store the gas in.
+This does not include the price of the eleven 5-gallon gas containers that you need to store the gas in.

 Of course, some people do store their gas in a 55-gallon drum, but that’s up to you if you want to store that much gasoline in one place.
 Plus you’ll need some type of siphon to get your gas out of it.
 I recommend the Super Siphon as it’s always worked well for me.